anshan-XR-ROB/anshan-XR-ROB.github.io/_pages/about.md

 Current Research Interests
 ======
-His main research interests are concentrated in two cutting-edge technological areas: Extended Reality (XR) and robotics.
-Extended Reality encompasses Augmented Reality (AR), Virtual Reality (VR), and Mixed Reality (MR), which are dedicated to creating immersive user experiences and have a wide range of applications across industries such as gaming, education, healthcare, and design.
-In the field of robotics, Dr. An's research might cover various aspects from fundamental robot design and motion control algorithms to advanced artificial intelligence integration, autonomous navigation, and human-robot interaction.
-Through in-depth research in these areas, Dr. An is committed to advancing the development of intelligent systems to achieve a more intelligent and automated future.
+1. Embodied Intelligence and Robotic Dexterous Manipulation Focusing on how robots interact with environments through hands, arms, and sensors to achieve dexterous, precise, and stable manipulation tasks via integrated perception-decision-control loops.
+Emphasis on imitation learning methods with applications in industrial, agricultural, and service robotics.
+2. Extended Robotics Reality
+Leveraging Augmented Reality (AR), Virtual Reality (VR), and Mixed Reality (MR) technologies to extend perception and control capabilities between humans and robots, as well as between robots and environments.
+Research directions include teleoperation, digital twins, and immersive human-robot interaction, serving as crucial enablers for remote collaboration and human-robot integration.
+3. Robotic Vision
+Exploring how robots understand environments through visual perception to support navigation, object recognition, grasping, and manipulation.
+Research encompasses multimodal visual fusion, object detection and tracking, pose estimation, and visual representation learning, forming the foundational perceptual capabilities for autonomous intelligent behaviors.

 To Prospective Students
 ======